Music Theory 202: Chords Progressions

 Welcome to the final installment of the Deviant Noise Basic Music Theory Course.

-Chords are extremely important whether you’re making beats, learning piano or figuring out the guitar.
-They can also be important to people starting to sing when building harmonies.
+Chords are extremely important whether you’re making beats, writing songs, learning piano or figuring out the guitar.

 But there’s one more thing you’re going to want to understand and that’s chord progressions.

 The music you love is based on chord progressions – the harmonic movement from one musical chord to another to form a pattern with a certain emotional push and pull, and of course a fully completed song.